Ike Turner: Tina Turner

 In 1956, Turner met Ann Bullock (whom he later renamed Tina Turner) at the Club Manhattan in East St. Louis.
 They became close friends and she began dating his saxophonist Raymond Hill.
 When Bullock became pregnant by Hill, they lived with Turner and his live-in girlfriend Lorraine Taylor.
 Hill injured his ankle and left Bullock before their son Craig was born in August 1958.
 During Bullock's pregnancy, Taylor became suspicious that Bullock was pregnant by Turner and threatened her with a gun before shooting herself; her injuries were nonfatal.
 However, Turner and Bullock eventually began having an affair and she became pregnant in January 1960.

-Following the birth of their son Ronnie in October 1960, they were married in Tijuana in 1962.
+Following the birth of their son Ronnie in October 1960, Ike and Tina Turner were married in Tijuana in 1962.
 Turner stated that the reason they went to Tijuana was to see "sex shows and whores".
-At the time, he was still legally married to Alice Bell.
-He used a detective agency to locate Bell in Chicago and they divorced in 1974.
-On multiple occasions, Turner said that he was never officially married to Tina.
-He also revealed on The Howard Stern Show in 1993 and on Fresh Air in 1996 that Tina's birth name was Martha Nell (not Anna Mae) Bullock.
-Tina signed her legal name as Martha Nell Turner on multiple contracts.
+Turner has stated that at the time of their wedding, he was still legally married to Alice Bell.
+He has also said that he used a detective agency to locate Bell in Chicago, and that he divorced Bell in 1974.
+On multiple occasions, Turner said that he was never legally married to Tina.